Ammar96399/autoscaler/vertical-pod-autoscaler/docs/installation.md

 please upgrade openssl to version 1.1.1 or higher (needs to support -addext option) or use ./hack/vpa-up.sh on the [0.8 release branch](https://github.com/kubernetes/autoscaler/tree/vpa-release-0.8).

-The script issues multiple `sudo k0s` commands to the cluster that insert the configuration and start all needed pods (see [architecture](https://github.com/kubernetes/design-proposals-archive/blob/main/autoscaling/vertical-pod-autoscaler.md#architecture-overview)) in the `kube-system` namespace.
+The script issues multiple `sudo k0s kubectl` commands to the cluster that insert the configuration and start all needed pods (see [architecture](https://github.com/kubernetes/design-proposals-archive/blob/main/autoscaling/vertical-pod-autoscaler.md#architecture-overview)) in the `kube-system` namespace.
 It also generates